 Figure 6 and Table 3 show the signal activity when the MMC controller is in the MMC/SD mode and is reading data from a memory card.
-Before initiating a read transfer, ensure that the block length definition in the MMC/SD controller and the memory card is identical.
-In a successful read sequence, the following steps occur:
+The same block length must be defined in the MMC controller and in the memory card before initiating a data read.
+In a successful read protocol sequence, the following steps occur: